-It is becoming easier and easier for Canadians to purchase drugs online.
-A quick internet search will turn up hundreds, if not thousands, of websites selling prescription drugs.
-While purchasing prescription drugs online may seem convenient and cheap, it may expose consumers to serious health risks.
-While there are some legitimate outlets online, an overwhelming number are operating illegally and may sell inappropriate or dangerous drugs.
+It is becoming easier and easier to buy prescription drugs online and a quick internet search will turn up hundreds, if not thousands, of websites selling prescription drugs.
+While purchasing prescription drugs online may seem convenient and cheap, it may expose consumers to serious health risks as both legitimate and illegitimate outlets operate online.

-Some websites that offer prescription drugs for sale will claim to be licensed by a Canadian regulatory authority when in fact they are not.
+Some websites that offer prescription drugs for sale will claim to be licensed by a Canadian pharmacy regulatory authority when in fact they are not.
 Below are two methods to verify the legitimacy of a Canadian online pharmacy.

-- Look up the Canadian business address on the online pharmacy’s website (e.g. home or contact us page).
-There may be additional information provided such as a pharmacy licence number, the College that provides the licence, contact telephone number and e-mail address.
-Once you have gathered this information, you can proceed to the next step.
+- Look up the Canadian business address on the online pharmacy’s website (usually found in "Home" or "Contact Us" page).
+There may be additional information provided such as a pharmacy licence number, the College that provides the licence, contact telephone number and email address.

-- Go to the website of the pharmacy regulatory authority for the province or territory where the online pharmacy has established its business.
-This would be the body that provides a license for the pharmacy to operate.
+- Visit the website of the pharmacy regulatory authority in the province or territory where the online pharmacy has established its business to find out if the pharmacy is licensed.

-For example, if the online pharmacy indicates it is located at 123 Any Street, Winnipeg, Manitoba, you would go to the website for the College of Pharmacists of Manitoba to confirm the pharmacy is licensed to operate.
+For example, if the online pharmacy indicates it is located at 123 Any Street, Winnipeg, Manitoba, one would go to the Pharmacy Public Register page of the College of Pharmacists of Manitoba’s website to confirm the pharmacy is licensed to operate in Manitoba.